Mykola-Mateichuk/golearn/README.md

 It's common to have a small `main` function that imports and invokes the code from the `/internal` and `/pkg` directories and nothing else.

+The entry point placed into internal/app/entry.go file.

+So now you can run this project with next command - go run internal/app/*

 See the [`/cmd`](cmd/README.md) directory for examples.

 ### `/internal`